joelindra/Hera/README.md

 - Switch execution mode per command: Auto, Local, Remote.
 - Manage clients and API keys in Settings.

-Quick Tools supported: Nmap, Netcat, Whois, Dig, Nikto, SQLMap.

 ---

 ## 🛡️ Safety & Limitations

 - The app performs basic safety validation and tool availability checks.
-- Pen-testing tools are allowed in local environments; obviously destructive system-level operations are blocked.
+- Pen-testing tools are allowed in local environments.
 - You are responsible for complying with laws and policies when using security tools.

 ---